Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Top ↩

-The iOS YouTube App Uses Protobuf, not JSON
+The iOS YouTube App Uses Protobuf, Not JSON

 The iOS version of the YouTube app uses Protobuf